Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Low-Rank Approximation of PMU Matrices

 where the diagonal matrix $\BSigma\in\R^{R\times R}$ carries the singular values $\sigma_1\geq \sigma_2\geq \cdots\geq \sigma_R>0$, and matrices $\BU\in\R^{N\times R}$ and $\BV\in\R^{T\times R}$ have orthonormal columns $\Bu_1,\ldots,\Bu_R$ and $\Bv_1,\ldots,\Bv_R$ called the left and right singular vectors.

 Because real-world PMU data are corrupted by noise, $\BY$ typically has full rank $R = \min(N, T)$.
-Nonetheless, it can be approximated well by a matrix of lower rank $K\ll R$ obtained from the leading terms in the SVD.\ \ By the Eckart--Young--Mirsky theorem~\cite[Thm.~2.4.8]{GolV12}, an optimal rank $K<R$ approximation to $\BY$ in the spectral and Frobenius norms is
+Nonetheless, it can be approximated well by a matrix of lower rank $K\ll R$ obtained from the leading terms in the SVD.\ \ By the Eckart--Young--Mirsky theorem (see, e.g., Theorem.~2.4.8 of \cite{GolV12}), an optimal rank $K<R$ approximation to $\BY$ in the spectral and Frobenius norms is

 obtained by summing the leading rank-one components $\sigma_k^{}\Bu_k^{}\Bv_k^{\trans}$ corresponding to the largest $K$ singular values.
 Here $\BU_K \in \R^{N\times K} ,\BSigma_K \in \R^{K\times K},$ and $\BV_K \in \R^{T\times K}$ are the sub\-matrices of $\BU,\BSigma,$ and $\BV$ associated with those leading $K$ singular values.
 The matrix $\BY_K$ solves